Dr Cornelia Guell is a medical anthropologist researching healthy living practices and policies.

 Conny is particularly interested in developing social theoretical and qualitative methodological approaches for exploring the social and physical environments that shape health behaviours, policies and intervention outcomes.

-Conny is currently principal investigator of a project working with historians to investigate the history of Caribbean Foodscapes to explore the ways cities impact on their populations’ food practices and opportunities and subsequent health outcomes.
+She is working with historians, urban planners, policymakers and civil society to investigate the history of Caribbean foodscapes to explore the ways cities impact on their populations’ food practices and opportunities and subsequent health outcomes.

 Conny is also co-investigator on a project to investigate local experiences of global food systems and develop interventions for community food production in the Caribbean and South Pacific.